Articles

 Harry Potter can radically change people's lives

-A letter from Chris Nihill and Jayne Johnson who show how Harry Potter has changed their life radically with a foreword by Hans Andréa.
+Letters from Deborah Schmidt, Jayne Johnson and Chris N, showing how Harry Potter has changed their lives radically, with a foreword by Hans Andréa.

 Sirius For Seekers: The Star Sirius in Astronomy, Myth, Religion, and History